uvdesk/community-skeleton/README.md

 **How to log in as admin/agent:**

-*Below url is the default url for admin/agent login if you have not made any changes for /member prefix*
+*Below url is the default url for admin/agent login if you have not made any changes for /member prefix.*

 > *http(s)://example.com/en/member/login*

 **How to log in as customer:**

-*Below url is the default url for admin/agent login if you have not made any changes for /customer prefix*
+*Below url is the default url for admin/agent login if you have not made any changes for /customer prefix.*

 > *http(s)://example.com/en/customer/login*